flarehotspot/sdk-utils/core/sdk/docs/content/docs/api/http-auth.md

 ```

 ## SignIn
-It signs in an admin user with an [Account Instance](../accounts-api#account-instance) by setting a cookie in the http response header.
+It signs in an admin user with an [Account](../accounts-api#account-instance) instance by setting a cookie in the http response header.
 It returns an `error`.
 This method is only applicable on handlers registered on the [PluginRouter](../http-api#plugin-router), otherwise the request is blocked by the authentication middleware.
 ```go
 // handler
 func (w http.ResponseWriter, r *http.Request) {